 (a) Jurors know when a person is conceding a point by their demeanor.
-Therefore, if you are one of those people who wear your emotions on your sleeve, it will show up.
-In that event not looking at the jury might have some advantages.
+Therefore, if you are one of those people who wear your emotions on your sleeve, they will show up.
+In that event, not looking at the jury might have some advantages.

 (c) Using evidence that appears harmful can often be used in your favor.
-In this case article can show that the Grocery store had knowledge of slip hazards because it happened before in this town, and it was published in a local newspaper.
-To add frosting to the cake, you can argue that your poor client was the victim twice and that should be a reason to award a larger verdict to stop these stores from creating hazards against our senior citizens.
-This is an example of a failure (motion to exclude denied) being converted into a victory (notice of hazard.).
+In this case, the article can show that the Grocery store knew of slip hazards because it happened before in this town and was published in a local newspaper.
+To add frosting to the cake, you can argue that your poor client was the victim twice, and that should be a reason to award a more significant verdict for stopping these stores from creating hazards against our senior citizens.
+This is an example of a failure (motion to exclude denied) being converted into a victory (notice of risk.).

 Step 5.
-Celebrate not giving into a fear regardless of what the juror does with the case.
+Celebrate not giving in to your fear regardless of what the juror does with the case.

 Can you identify which chess skill was associated with this example?
-Here is a hint, in Chess if your Queen is in danger and you cannot get her out of danger, what do you do?
+Here is a hint: What do you do if your Queen is in danger and you cannot get her out of danger?

 If you still do not know, email Quorvita for another hint.